 Brexit will have an effect on some areas of life in Scotland.

-This may include changes to fishing industry requirements.
+This may include changes to the fishing industry.

 The EU has different fishing requirements for 'third countries' (countries not in the EU).
-If the UK leaves the EU without a withdrawal agreement (a 'no deal' situation), Scottish fisheries will have to follow these requirements.
+If the transition period ends before an EU trade deal has been agreed (a 'no deal' situation), Scottish fisheries will have to follow these requirements.